KadenZipfel/g0vx/README.md

 # G0VX

-G0VX is a Decentralized Governance Proposal.
-Create and vote on organization proposals.
+G0VX is a decentralized governance protocol.
+Vote on governance proposals based on token balance.

 ## Example